Literature / The Poison Apples

 - All of the stepmothers.
 Are all of them really evil or are they misunderstood by their stepdaughters?

-- Big Brother Instinct: Molly for Spencer, especially when Candy allows her to walk around in high heels.
+- Big Brother Instinct: Molly displays some big sister instinct for Spencer, especially when Candy allows her to walk around in high heels.

 - Black Sheep: Molly would be considered this since her little sister thought she was spoiled when she really doesn't, she was unintentionally insensitive to her stepmother's emotions, and she was the only one who didn't accept Candy.